James S. Sherman

-Early life
+Early life and career

 Sherman was born in Utica, New York, the son of Richard Updike Sherman and Mary Frances Sherman.
 According to Facts on File, "Sherman was of the ninth generation of descendants from Henry Sherman, a line also connected to Roger Sherman, signer of the Declaration of Independence, and William Tecumseh Sherman, the Union general during the Civil War".
 He was educated at Whitestown Seminary, then attended Hamilton College, from which he received his Bachelor of Arts degree in 1878.
 (Note: Sherman was a recipient of several honorary degrees, including LL.D.s from Hamilton College (1903), Wesleyan University (1909), and the University of Pittsburgh (1909).)
 At Hamilton, he was noted for his skills in oratory and debate.

 After graduation, he remained at Hamilton for a year to study law, then continued his studies at the Utica office of Beardsley, Cookingham and Burdick, which included his brother in law Henry J. Cookingham as a partner.
 He was admitted to the bar in 1880, and practiced with Cookingham in the firm of Cookingham & Martin.
 Sherman was also president of the Utica Trust & Deposit Co. and the New Hartford Canning Company.
 Sherman became active in politics as a Republican and was elected chairman of the party in Oneida County.
 He became mayor of Utica at age twenty-nine.
-In 1881, he married Carrie Babcock of East Orange, New Jersey, and they had three sons; Sherrill B. Sherman, Richard Updyke Sherman, and Thomas Moore Sherman.
+In 1881, he married Carrie Babcock of East Orange, New Jersey, and they had three sons: Sherrill B. Sherman, Richard Updyke Sherman, and Thomas Moore Sherman.